-Fast Track designation by the FDA or any future designations may not lead to a faster development, regulatory review or approval process and it does not increase the likelihood that any of our product candidates will receive marketing approval.
+Fast track designation by the FDA or any future designations may not lead to a faster development, regulatory review or approval process and it does not increase the likelihood that any of our product candidates will receive marketing approval.

-We have received Fast Track therapy designation for CTI-1601 for the treatment of Friedreich's ataxia.
-We may, in the future, apply for other accelerated programs from the FDA (such as breakthrough therapy or accelerated approval) for CTI-1601 or future product candidates.
+We have received fast track therapy designation for CTI-1601 for the treatment of FA.
+We may, in the future, apply for other designations from the FDA (such as breakthrough therapy or accelerated approval) for CTI-1601 or future product candidates.
 Designation for these programs is within the discretion of the FDA.
 Accordingly, even if we believe CTI-1601 or a future product candidate meets the criteria for designation, the FDA may disagree.
 In any event, the receipt of a designation may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and, in any event, does not assure ultimate approval by the FDA.
-In addition, even though CTI-1601 has been designated as Fast Track, the FDA may later decide that it no longer meets the criteria for designation and revoke it.
-If we apply for designation to additional accelerated programs from the FDA for CTI-1601 or future product candidates, the FDA might not grant the designation.
+In addition, even though CTI-1601 has obtained fast track designation, the FDA may later decide that it no longer meets the criteria for designation and revoke it.
+Approval of other therapies for the treatment Friedreich's ataxia could negatively impact our continued fast track therapy designation for CTI-1601 for the treatment of FA.
+In addition, if we apply to the FDA for other designations for CTI-1601 or future product candidates, the FDA might not grant such designations.
 If we apply for any similar programs in foreign countries for CTI-1601 or future product candidates, those designations also might not be granted by the regulatory authorities of those countries.
 Any of the above could adversely affect our business, financial condition and results of operations.